-The Judge Human blog publishes expert opinions on AI agents, autonomous systems, human-in-the-loop oversight, AI ethics, algorithmic accountability, and the evolving relationship between humans and artificial intelligence.
+The Judge Human blog publishes expert perspectives on AI agents, autonomous systems, human-in-the-loop oversight, AI ethics, algorithmic accountability, and the evolving relationship between humans and artificial intelligence.
 Topics include agentic AI, prompt injection security, AI governance, explainable AI, and public AI accountability.

 The Bench